This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-As the cucumbers grow up the face of your trellis, their fruit hangs down.
+As the cucumbers grow up the face of your trellis, their fruit develops it hangs down between the slats.
 Can you see how easy it is to spot the cucumbers?
 Sometimes the fruit won’t drop down but will grow on top of the pallet’s slats.
-That can make it even easier to find and pick them.
+That can make it even easier to find and pick.

 You should also choose the right kind of pallet for this project.
-Many are heat-treated against insects but some are sprayed with an insecticide called Methyl bromide.
+Many are heat-treated against insects but some are fumigated with the insecticides Methyl bromide or Sulphuryl fluoride.
 It’s not something that we want anywhere near our food or the beneficial insects in our gardens.

-Fortunately it’s easy to see how a pallet has been treated.
-Look for a stamp on the side and discard any pallets that have the letters ‘MB’.
-If you see ‘HT’ you’re good to go, since that means it’s been heat-treated.
+Fortunately, it’s easy to see how a pallet has been treated.
+Look for a stamp on the side and discard any pallets that have the initials MB or SF.
+If you see HT you’re good to go, since that means it’s been heat-treated.
 Ignore the letters DB — all that means is that the wood has been debarked.

 Now that I’ve convinced you that it’s a good idea to grow your cucumbers vertically, let’s get building.
 If you’ve not already guessed from looking at the photos, I built my trellis by first digging two posts in the ground 18″ deep.
 They’re square posts about 3×3″ and about three feet tall from soil level.
 They’re dug in so that the pallet can sit level on the edges of both.
 I didn’t use a spirit level to make sure that the posts were the same height but you could if you wanted to.